Basith-P/BFHAudioVIs/README.md

 1. Creates and keeps user account data
 2. Takes an audio file as input
 3. Convert it to video by adding visulaizations
 4. Provide options for previewing and downloading it

 ## Libraries used

-flask - 2.0.0
+-  flask - 2.0.0
-Flask-SQLAlchemy - 2.5.1
+-  Flask-SQLAlchemy - 2.5.1
-flask-login - 0.5.0
+-  flask-login - 0.5.0
-pygame - 2.0.1
+-  pygame - 2.0.1
-numpy - 1.20.3
+-  numpy - 1.20.3

-## How to configure
+## How to Configure and Run

-Instructions for setting up project
+1. Clone/pull/download the [BFHAudioVis](https://github.com/Basith-P/BFHAudioVIs)

-## How to Run
+2. install dependencies with `pip install -r requirements.txt`

-Instructions for running
+3. run main.py